 Source: I learned this habit from my mother and so I have the added bonus of remembering her every time I use the baking soda.

 By Bellevillelady from Belleville, Ontario, Canada

 I drink a pot of tea daily.
 My teapot and cup are white and get stained by the tea.
 I use a small amount of powdered dishwasher soap in the bottom of the teapot and cup, fill with hot water, and let soak for at least an hour and the stains are gone.
-You might have to wipe the inside of the cup or teapot, but the stain will be gone.

 You can easily remove brown stains from ceramic by wetting and then sprinkling area with something from your spice rack: cream of tartar.
 Rub with cloth or rough sponge.
 For tough spots try again and add lemon juice if necessary.
 Makes surface shine.